dadaismee/vs_blog/src/blog/phd-draft/index.md

 The notion of function will be important later as it is used in contemporary theories of social institutions as strategic equilibria [@guala2015] which try to smuggle biological functions and generate major controversy over the very notion and its relation to convention.

 ## Extensions and refinements
 Lewis's theory of conventions became a starting point for formal research on conventions and later scholars refined his theory, sometimes to an unrecognizable extent.
 There are many refinements, but we will consider only most important for the topic of emergence of social institutions from animal conventions.
-In this section, we survey theories explicitly citing Lewis as a baseline.
+We will cover equilibria concept refinements by Vanderschraaf and Skyrms and the notion of salience in its relation to arbitrariness/functionality of conventions.
+As we will see, all these aspects will come together in shaping the notion of naturalistic account of social institutions.

 As I mentioned in the previous section, imprecise equilibrium concept was among the popular criticisms of Lewis's theory, and this component has been actively worked and elaborated on.
 Two notable reformulations of conventions are as *correlated equilibria* (CE) and *evolutionary stable strategies* (ESS).
+We start by studying those.

 ### Vanderschraaf's *inductive deliberation* as a source of salience
 Vanderschraaf [-@vanderschraaf1995; -@vanderschraaf1998; -@vanderschraaf2001] redefined social conventions as CE through *inductive learning*, positioning conventions as foundational to achieving justice as mutual advantage.
 He formalized the notion of salience (or focal points) as information partitions and employed the *Dirichlet rule*[^dirichlet] to show how agents sequentially update their beliefs about others' strategies to gradually arrive at an equilibrium.